Food

 You may or may not know that your baby’s milk should never be heated up using a microwave, because heating this way could create hotspots in the liquid, which could burn your child’s tongue, lips or mouth.

-But even if you heat up breast milk by putting a made-up bottle in a container full of hot water, you must still be very careful that you haven’t excessively heated the milk.
+But even if you heat it up by putting a made-up bottle in a container full of hot water, you must still be very careful that you haven’t excessively heated it.

-So by feeding your newborn cold milk, you are able to completely eliminate the risk of overheating.
+So by going down the cold route, you are able to completely eliminate the risk of overheating.

 No Need To Buy A Bottle Warmer